Pro-regime Russian jets dropping vacuum, phosphorous and cluster bombs on Jisr Ashughour, Idlib now.

 Then, with a flashlight, she showed us the bathroom, anywhere out there in the orderly aligned olive groove.
 We spent the night on the porch of Fahed’s farm, under a useless mosquito repellent clothing hovering over our mattress, awoken now and then by sleepless Fahed working the phone across the” border”, as our illegal crossing was approaching.

-Abu Saleh is also a liaison of Abu Ammar’s, who was coordinating for us from Antakya throughout our trip; as far as dress code, Saleh was ruthless: a black coat, long enough to stumble on it, on top of a heat absorbing second skin were provided by the lady of the house, not a hair wisp was allowed to poke from my hijab.
+Abu Saleh is also a liaison of Abu Ammar’s, who was coordinating for us from Antakya throughout our trip; as far as dress code, Saleh was ruthless: a black coat, long enough to stumble on it, on top of a heat absorbing second skin were given to me by the lady of the house, not a hair wisp was allowed to poke from my hijab.

 In Meadia, he was the owner of an empty house and a wife, Zehna, and seemed to make a living out of shuttling journalists from Meadia to Homs, and back.
 The bare floors were covered later in the day with multiple sofa cushions, enough to sleep a mischievous gang of five kids, busy during the day with burning tyres, trying to get smoke into regime pilots’s eyes.
 Our neighborhood was composed of a wall less house opposite our own.
 We could see the occupants right inside, a group of young wackadoos busy watching horror movies 24/7, empty beer bottles scattered around the floor.
 When Zhena would cry over her physical wounds from the regime bombing, we would step out to call for help.
 Zuher, uncomfortable messenger from across the muddy street, relayed back from the conclave, that was none of our business, and we better stay out of it.